jeangiraldoo/toolbox/README.md

-# 🤖 Welcome to my scripts! 🤖
+# Welcome to my toolbox! 🤖

-I love coding but hate doing the same repetitive tasks over and over.
-That's why I've put together these automation scripts—to help simplify those mundane tasks.
-Feel free to use them if they work for you.
+This is a collection of everything I can reuse for my personal and professional projects, with minimal modifications.

-Happy automating!
+Feel free to use anything that suits your needs!